liqotech/liqo/docs/installation/install.md

 **Installation**

-Liqo can be installed on a K3s cluster through:
+Liqo can be installed on a K3s cluster with the following command:

 ```bash
 liqoctl install k3s